-Figure 37: The experimental layout of the SoLID SIDIS-proton setup based on the CLEO magnet.
-It's the same like SIDIS-3He setup, except the 3He target is replaced by transversely polarized NH_3 target upstream in front of the spectrometer entrance.
-The scattered electrons are detected by both forward-angle and large-angle detectors.
-The leading pions are detected by the forward-angle detector only.
+Figure 39: The experimental layout of the SoLID SIDIS-proton setup based on the CLEO-II magnet.
+It is similar to that of the SIDIS-3He setup, except that the 3He target is replaced by transversely polarized NH_3 target upstream in front of the spectrometer entrance.
+The scattered electrons will be detected by both forward-angle and large-angle detectors.
+The leading pions will be detected by the forward-angle detector only.